Great Famine (Ireland): Historical analysis

 Christine Kinealy has written that "the major tragedy of the Irish Famine of 1845–1852 marked a watershed in modern Irish history.
 Its occurrence, however, was neither inevitable nor unavoidable".
 The underlying factors which combined to cause the famine were aggravated by an inadequate government response.
 Kinealy notes that the "government had to do something to help alleviate the suffering" but that "it became apparent that the government was using its information not merely to help it formulate its relief policies, but also as an opportunity to facilitate various long-desired changes within Ireland".

-Joel Mokyr writes that, "There is no doubt that Britain could have saved Ireland," and compares the £9.5 million the government spent on famine relief in Ireland to the £63.9 million it would spend a few years later on the "utterly futile" Crimean War.
+Joel Mokyr writes, "There is no doubt that Britain could have saved Ireland" and compares the £9.5 million the government spent on famine relief in Ireland to the £63.9 million it spent a few years later on the "utterly futile" Crimean War.
 Mokyr argues that, despite its formal integration into the United Kingdom, Ireland was effectively a foreign country to the British, who were therefore unwilling to spend resources that could have saved hundreds of thousands of lives.

 Some also pointed to the structure of the British Empire as a contributing factor.
-James Anthony Froude wrote that "England governed Ireland for what she deemed her own interest, making her calculations on the gross balance of her trade ledgers, and leaving moral obligations aside, as if right and wrong had been blotted out of the statute book of the Universe."
+James Anthony Froude wrote, "England governed Ireland for what she deemed her own interest, making her calculations on the gross balance of her trade ledgers, and leaving moral obligations aside, as if right and wrong had been blotted out of the statute book of the Universe."
 Dennis Clark, an Irish-American historian and critic of empire, claimed the famine was "the culmination of generations of neglect, misrule and repression.
 It was an epic of English colonial cruelty and inadequacy.
 For the landless cabin dwellers, it meant emigration or extinction..."

 Position of the British government

 The British government has not expressly apologized for its role in the famine.
 But in 1997, at a commemoration event in County Cork, the actor Gabriel Byrne read out a message by Prime Minister Tony Blair that acknowledged the inadequacy of the government response.
 It asserted that "those who governed in London at the time failed their people through standing by while a crop failure turned into a massive human tragedy".
-The message was well received in Ireland, where it was understood as the long-sought-after British apology.
+The message was well received by the Irish media, where it was understood as the long-sought British apology.
 Archive documents released in 2021 showed that the message was not in fact written or approved by Blair, who could not be reached by aides at the time.
 It was therefore approved by Blair's principal private secretary John Holmes on his own initiative.